 Instruction, lunch, and lift ticket for the day.
 Daily rental packages available for $25 – and are located on-site at the learning center.

-KidsRule Mountain Camps are for children age 3-14.
-Five levels of instruction are offered: Red, Yellow, Green, Blue, and Black.
+KidsRule Mountain Camps are for children age 4-14.
+Five levels of instruction are offered: Red, Yellow, Green, & Blue.
 During your child’s lessons we teach the four basic skills (balance, rotary, edging, and pressure control) through games and drills.
 We use more moderate terrain for instruction in order to develop strong movement patterns which will carry over in your child’s ability to ski/ride on more difficult terrain and conditions.
 The colored levels do not specifically align with the trail markings.